Websoft9Archive/ansible-onlyoffice/docs/else-faq.md

 #### What's the difference between Deployment and Installation?

 - Deployment is a process of installing and configuring a series of software to the server in a different order, which is a complex system engineering.
-- Installation is the process of starting the initial wizard after the application is prepared.
+- Installation is the process of starting the initial wizard to complete configuration after the application is prepared.
 - Installation is simpler than deployment.

 #### What's Cloud Platform?